 Camp Preparation: Agreements, Packing List and FAQ’s

 Most Asked Question: What are bathroom and sleeping arrangements like?
 Bathrooms are primitive, and we train campers in wilderness hygiene and private outdoor bathing methods as part of their learning experience.
-We provide camping tents, and campers may have (or bring) their own, or share one with others, depending on pandemic protocols.
+We provide camping tents, and campers may bring their own or share one with friends/family members.
 We recommend you bring your own pillow, sleeping bag and foam pad, although we have extras if needed.
 Click on packing list above for more details.